Murdannia loriformus 'Bright Star'

 Repot every three years in the spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for mealybugs, spider mite, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
+Keep an eye out for mealybugs, spider mites, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
 Typical diseases associated with Murdannia are leaf-spot disease, botrytis & root rot; click here for more information about how to identify and address any of these issues.

 Not known to be poisonous when consumed by pets and humans.
 If large quantities are eaten, it may result in vomiting, nausea and a loss of appetite.